LukeShortCloud/playonlinux_user_repo/README.md

 * rise_of_nations = Rise of Nations, Rise of Nations: Thrones and Patriots, Rise of Nations: Gold Edition
     * Rise of Nations: Exteneded Edition (Steam) does not work due to DirectX 10 incompatibility issues within Wine
 * star_wars_empire_at_war = Star Wars Empire at War: Gold Pack (Steam)
+* star_wars_galaxies = Star Wars Galaxies: The Complete Online Adventures (Disc)
+    * The official online servers for this game were shut down in 2011 but unofficial server emulators exist.
+This script can be used to install the SWGEmu client to be able to connect to SWGEmu servers.
+PUR does not endorse the use of these servers.
+Use at your own risk.
 * tes_morrowind_steam = The Elder Scrolls: Morrowind Game of the Year Edition (Steam)